top of page

 Here are some gentle, sustainable approaches to restoring healthy sleep habits and incorporating rest into your daily routine:

-Swap late-night scrolling for Scripture reading, journaling, or prayer.
+• Swap late-night scrolling for reading, journaling, or prayer.

-Have some quiet time (preferably with God in His Word and prayer) before checking devices or diving into tasks.
+• Have some quiet time before checking devices or diving into tasks.

-In other words, this is not about rigid rules or flawless routines—it is about embracing the goodness of God's design.
-He knows we need rest, and He blesses it.
+In other words, this is not about rigid rules or flawless routines—it is about recognising the wisdom built into healthy rhythms of life.
+We are designed to need rest, and honouring that need strengthens both body and mind.

-Rather than launching into the new year with hustle, allow this season to be a time to rebuild your rest rhythms with purpose.
-Make sleep and intentional pauses a priority in order to honour the One who calls us to both diligence and restoration.
+Rather than beginning the new year with relentless hustle, consider allowing this season to be a time to rebuild healthy rhythms with intention.
+Make sleep and meaningful pauses a priority—not only to function well, but to live with balance, clarity, and purpose.

 Reflect and Reprioritize